 Step 3 Click the Setting button on the top-right to choose the output format.
-In the convert settings, you can choose output format (MP3, AAC, FLAC or WAV), output quality (High 320kbps, Medium 256kbps, Low 128kbps).
+In the convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, or WAV), output quality (High 320kbps, Medium 256kbps, Low 128kbps).
 In the output settings, you could change the output folder as you prefer.

 Step 4 When finish customization, click the "Convert" button to start downloading.
 After converting, the output folder will be open automatically.
 Or you can click the History button on the top-right interface to find the converted music.